star-history/star-history/public/blog/answer.md

 # Apache Answer: Thrive the Community.
 Unleash Collective Knowledge.

 [Apache Answer](https://answer.apache.org/) is an open-source Q&A platform software for teams at any scale, now incubating in Apache Software Foundation.
 Whether it’s a developer hub, support center, or knowledge base, you can always count on Apache Answer.

 [![Star History Chart](https://api.star-history.com/svg?repos=apache/incubator-answer&type=Date)](https://star-history.com/#apache/incubator-answer&Date)

 Answer is built with Go and ReactJS.
-It supports various databases, including SQLite, MySQL, and PostgresSQL, making it a flexible and scalable solution that can be deployed in any environment.
+It supports various databases, including SQLite, MySQL, and PostgreSQL, making it a flexible and scalable solution that can be deployed in any environment.

 ## Features You Love.
 Proud We Have.